Skip to main content

 Subsection 24.1.3 First Law of Thermodynamics

-In the last two subsections, we identified two mechanisms by which energy of a thermodynamic system can change - (1) work \(W\) done by the environment and (2) energy flow \(Q\) due to a temperature difference across a thermal contact.
+In the last two subsections, we identified two mechanisms by which energy of a thermodynamic system can change - (1) energy flow due to work \(W\) and (2) energy flow \(Q\) due to a temperature difference across a thermal contact.
 Summing these two mechanisms gives us the statement of First Law of Thermodynamics.
+In Physics, we write the change in energy of the system in terms of work-by-the-system and heat-into-the-system with appropriate signs for consistency.

-Notice that we need to be careful with the signs: \(Q \) is positive if system heats up and negative if system cools, and \(W \) is positive if system expands.
+Notice that we need to be careful with the signs: \(Q\) is positive if system heats up and negative if system cools, and \(W\) is positive if system expands and negative if system contracts.

 Subsection 24.1.4 First Law of Thermodynamics and Internal Energy

-Often in thermodynamics, we study energy changing processes that do not involve changing the translational and rotational kinetic energies or the gravitational potential energies or other forms of potential energy associated with the entire body.
+Often in thermodynamics, we study energy changing processes that do not involve changing the translational kinetic energy or rotational kinetic energy or the gravitational potential energy or other forms of potential energy associated with the entire body.

-In terms of internal energy, we write the first law of thermodynamics for the change in the energy of the system A as
+In terms of internal energy, the first law of thermodynamics for the change in the energy of the system will be

 Sign Conventions: